BigRoy/mayaVrayCommandDocs/README_FOR_DUMMIES.md

 ###This is a personal project

 Note that this is a personal/community project so we can't deliver 24-hour support, but whenever you have some questions feel free to contact me at roy@colorbleed.nl

-Otherwise, if it's really V-ray related (and not to the code provided here) make sure to contact Chaosgroup support.
+And if it's really V-ray related (and not to the code provided here) make sure to contact Chaosgroup support.